BIMseven/cs1550-SFTP-Setup/README.md

   },
 ```

-**note: The path depends on your username [I believe].
+**NOTE: The path depends on your username (I believe).
 Since my username is bim7, my path ends with /b/i/bim7**

-**note: So far, substituting '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' for the root path works inconsistently.
+**NOTE: So far, substituting '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' for the root path works inconsistently.
 This could be due to sftp resrictions on the OSLab path, but I'm not certain.
 Currently working on a solution but in the meantime you may try a different extension like SSH FS: https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs**

 1. You should now be able to run the 'Remote FS: Add Folder to Workspace' command
    from the command pallet (agin, Crtl+Shift+P).
 A selection of 'pitt-thoth' shows